cutaway-security/IACS_STAR_Methodology/README.md

   - Safety equipment remotely accessible but active and passive protections are sufficient (7)
   - Safety equipment remotely accessible and situation might overwhelm active protections but passive protections are sufficient (8)
   - Safety equipment on production network and situation might overwhelm active or passive protections (9)
-- **Process damage** - How much damange to the process equipment will be realized by successful exploitation?
+- **Process Damage** - How much damange to the process equipment will be realized by successful exploitation?
   - No devices can be damaged and configurations cannot be modified (0)
   - Device or monitoring systems / applications can be modified but do not damage device or process (1)
   - Device device configuration can be changed but easily recoverable (3)